IdealAQ/aq-rpi-setup-scripts/README.md

 git clone git@github.com:IdealAQ/aq-rpi-setup-scripts.git .
 ```

-This will pull scripts in this repository to the file
+This will pull scripts from this repository to the file

 ## Scripts